casualGamer-dev/Nuon/src/lib/pubsub/publish_subscribe.md

 > @anchor pubsub_notyet 1.
 Unfortunately, like most of our code, circuit
 > handling is _not_ yet refactored to use publish-subscribe throughout.
 > Instead, layer violations of the type described here are pretty common
-> in Tor today.
+> in Nuon today.
 To see a small part of what happens when a circuit is
 > completed today, have a look at circuit_build_no_more_hops() and its
 > associated code.